Viorellian/viorellian.github.io/README.md

 }
  </style>
 <body>
 <p class= desc4> To zoom in, right click or hold down on the image then select download/save.
 Use landscape mode for easier viewing on smart phone.
-All paintings are originals.
+All paintings are originals, unless labeled as 'Master Copy'.

 <body>
 <style>